Apr

 How do I treat my dog’s ear infections?

-If you suspect that your dog has an ear infection, the best thing to do is take him to see your veterinarian.
-Special medication is usually prescribed for treating the ear infection.
-First, you will need to gently clean the infected area with a mild dog ear cleaning solution.
-Fill a small amount into the ear and carefully cover it with a cotton ball.
-Then, rub the cotton ball softly in a circular motion.
-Repeat the process for as long as your dog will allow until the cotton ball comes out fairly clean after rubbing inside the ear.
 Once cleaned, the ear is ready for the medication that your vet has prescribed.
-Dr. Cerny warns to never use Q-tips, as they may push the debris further into the ear canal, and never use harsh cleansers such as rubbing alcohol.
+Many vets warn to never use Q-tips.
+These may push the debris further into the ear canal.
+Also, never use harsh cleansers such as rubbing alcohol.
 In most cases, topical ointment is all that is needed to effectively treat a dog’s ear infection.
 However, in severe cases, oral antibiotics may be prescribed as well.

 Considering the likelihood that your dog will eventually encounter an ear infection at some time in their life, and also considering how much pain and discomfort they may go through, it is wise to be aware of the signs of ear infections, ways to prevent them, as well as ways to treat them.
 Your perky-eared pet will be very thankful!